 You've selected a storm from the PSAI Weather Map but are not seeing any storm swaths on the map.

-You know that you should be seeing a storm because you've entered the Weather Map by clicking "View Latest Storm" or by selecting a date under the "Most Recent Storms" category.
+You know that you should be seeing a storm because you've entered the Weather Map by clicking the Forecasted or Search Map buttons, navigating to a saved favorite region, or by selecting a specific storm while in the map view.

 The most common cause of this issue is that the opacity of the storm swaths is too low.
 To make the swaths more noticeable, try one of the two solutions below.

 Storm swaths sit on top of the Weather map, almost like a piece of tracing paper laid on top of a physical map.
 By default, the storm swaths are set to 70% opacity.

 You can make the storm swaths more visible by clicking the "Hide Layers" button and then moving the Opacity slider up.

 Some people find the map easier to see when it's not on the satellite view.
 Click the "Map" button in the bottom left corner to switch to a map that looks more like your typical Google Maps driving display.